 Notice that the number of requests and the total size of the web page has increased since implementing CloudFlare.
 This is because CloudFlare pushes three (3) additional files: cloudflare.min.js, rocket.js and oracle.js.
 Fortunately, there is still an improvement of about 25% in load time.
 The real gain in using a CDN will be much more apparent for high traffic websites.

 There are many other things you can do to improve the load time of your website.
-We’d love to hear how you optimize your site and what works for you!
+These were just a few example.
+Try them out and see if you notice any improvement in your site performance!

-Stephane Brault is a veteran web developer and system administrator.
+Guest post by Stephane Brault, a veteran web developer and system administrator.
 He is the owner of WebHostingHero.com, a website dedicated to providing tutorials, reviews and news about the web hosting industry.